AaltoSciComp/scicomp-docs/scicomp/ssh.rst

       together.
 This used to be recommended before Windows 10.
 There aren't detailed instructions below, but most of the ideas can be done with PuTTY somehow (except that SSH keys take more work).

+   .. group-tab:: Windows with MobaXterm

+      `MobaXterm <https://mobaxterm.mobatek.net/>`__ is a separate
+      application that allow SSH and also graphical applications.
+      It's liked by some people, but is freeware/commercial so isn't discussed much more here.
+TODO: someone could describe it more if they wanted.

    .. group-tab:: Linux